hoytech/quadrable/README.md

 * All zero roots are user-friendly: It's easy to recognize an empty tree.
 * A run of zeros will compress better, so if empty tree roots are transmitted frequently as a degenerate case in some protocol, it may help for them to be all zeros.
-* In some situations, like an Ethereum smart contract, using all zero values allows some minor optimizations.
+* In some situations, like an Ethereum smart contract, using all zero values allows some minor optimisations.
 Specifically, 0 bytes in the calldata is cheaper on gas, contract code size is reduced, and "uninitialised" memory can be used for some operations.
 It does not save on storage loads though -- only a very naive implementation would store the cached empty values in storage as opposed to contract code.

 ### Collapsed Leaves

 Although using the sparseness optimisation described above makes it feasible to simulate a binary tree with a depth of 256, it still would require us to traverse 256 nodes to get to a leaf.
 Adding a new leaf would require calling the hash function 256 times and creating 256 new nodes.

-In order to avoid this overhead, Quadrable uses another optimisation called *collapsed leaves*.
+In order to reduce this overhead, Quadrable uses another optimisation called *collapsed leaves*.
 In this case, whenever a sub-tree contains exactly one non-empty leaf node (implying all the others are empty), this sub-tree is not stored or computed.
 Instead, only the non-empty leaf is stored.
 If the leaf is collapsed at depth N, then only N intermediate nodes need to be traversed to get to it from the root.

 ![](docs/collapsed-leaves.svg)